-Am I at risk for getting uterine cancer or who is at high risk for uterine cancer?
+Am I at risk for getting cervical cancer?

-- Diabetes: Diabetic women may have an increased risk of uterine cancer.
+- Herpes: Women with genital herpes can have an increased risk of developing cervical cancer.